VXL Network Introduces the Next-Generation, Eco-Friendly Multidimensional Bock-Lattice Blockchain On IDPOV Consensus Mechanism

-Launched by a heavy-hitting team of cryptocurrency enthusiasts, VXL Network platform proudly introduces its Block Lattice structure that empowers heterogeneous parallel chains with smart contracts functionality.
+VXL Network proudly introduces its multidimensional Block Lattice structure that empowers heterogeneous parallel chains with smart contracts functionality.

 From Block Lattice to Network-as-a-Service: Introducing VXL Network